jaakkopasanen/AutoEq/README.md

 read the numerical data.
 Reference Audio Analyzer doesn't have compensation curve by AutoEQ project but instead simply trusts the compensated data provided by Reference Audio Analyzer.

-Data processing tools are not meant as a user friendly and robust software but instead to be able to be ran once to obtain the raw data.
+Crinacles data comes from his numerical data dump to which he graciously gave an access for this project.
+Crinacle has a patreon tier which grants access to his numerical data dump and therefore it was his wish that numerical data would not be shared in this project for free.
+Data files in Crinacle's data dump are processed to AutoEQ standard CSV format with scripts in Crinacle folder and you can even do it yourself if you have access to original data files.

 ## Contact
 [Issues](https://github.com/jaakkopasanen/AutoEq/issues) are the way to go if you are experiencing problems, have ideas or if there is something unclear about how things are done or documented.

 You can find me in [Reddit](https://www.reddit.com/user/jaakkopasanen) and [Head-fi](https://www.head-fi.org/members/jaakkopasanen.491235/) if you just want to say hello.